-GAINESVILLE, Fla. – The University of Florida’s Institute of Food and Agricultural Sciences is celebrating four of its own students after they were selected this month for the UF Hall of Fame Award, the highest recognition given to student leaders at the university. (more …)
+GAINESVILLE, Fla. – The University of Florida’s Institute of Food and Agricultural Sciences is celebrating three of its own students after they were selected this month for the UF Hall of Fame Award, the highest recognition given to student leaders at the university. (more …)

 GAINESVILLE, Fla. — A University of Florida faculty member and administrator often lauded for her outstanding teaching skills has been named dean of the university’s College of Agricultural and Life Sciences.